-Rootkits will use permissions identical to that of an operating system and try to hide themselves in this way.
+Rootkits will use permissions identical to that of an operating system and try to hide themselves in this way and might even perform data collection.
 They then infect a system when it’s being started or rebooted.

 This security setting keeps rootkits from being able to run or load onto your device.

 You’ll find links to privacy settings in Windows Security as well.
 Using these you can decide whether or not to allow apps to track your activity using and “advertising ID” to show you content.